Conformal Policy Control: Methods and Theory

 \textbf{Assumption 2: Access to Each Optimized Policy} At each time $t = 1, 2, ...$, also assume access to the optimized model, $\pi_{t}$, which may be trained to maximize expected reward (as in the ``unconstrained'' part of Eq. \eqref{eq:constrained_policy_opt}).
-We do not require any assumptions on how $\pi_{t}$ is trained, although better optimized performance (with respect to both the constraint and the reward) may translate into better efficiency and reward of the constrained policy.
+While we require that $\pi_0, \pi_1, ..., \pi_t$ are mutually absolutely continuous,\footnote{It is simple to enforce absolute continuity, for instance with a linear mixture $\bar\pi_t=(1-\delta)\pi_t + \delta\pi_0$ for some $\delta : 0 < \delta \ll 1$.} we do not require any other assumptions on how $\pi_{t}$ is trained, although better optimized performance (with respect to both the constraint and the reward) may translate into better efficiency and reward of the constrained policy.